My Account

 Take care of your health today.
 Leading a healthy lifestyle or making changes to be healthier now can help reduce medical costs in the future.
 Check in with your doctor and see what changes you could make.

-The cost-of-living differences between different states can vary greatly.
-While traditional Medicare coverage is the same everywhere, supplemental, prescription Part D and private insurances can vary across states, and within states as well sometimes.
+Cost-of-living differences between states can vary widely.
+While traditional Medicare coverage is the same everywhere, supplemental, prescription Part D, and private insurance can vary across and within states.

 Your Retirement Age

-Besides adding to a longer period of health care costs in retirement, retiring prior to 65 can be costly because you don’t have access to Medicare programs.
+Besides adding to a longer period of health care costs in retirement, retiring before 65 can be costly because you don’t have access to Medicare programs.

 Your Income